klauer/epics-sumo-mirror/doc/configuration-files.rst

 module
   A list of module specifications, for details see :ref:`sumo options <reference-sumo-Options>`.

+no-multiprocessing
+  Do not use multiprocessing in the program, for details see :ref:`sumo options <reference-sumo-Options>`.

+no-err-build-exists
+  When with ``build new`` a build matching the :term:`modulespecs` already exists, just print a warning and terminate without an error.
+  For details see :ref:`sumo options <reference-sumo-Options>`.

 progress
   A boolean flag that controls the printing of progress markers,